 Change your goals

 Your goal setting technique might change too.
-And I’m sure you’ve made a ton of goal setting mistakes.
+And I’m sure you’ve made a ton of goal-setting mistakes.

-Things change.
-And life happens.
-Alter the goals and plans you’ve set yourself as you see fit.
 Take some of these strategies you’ve learned about when it’s time to remove or adjust an old goal and add a new one.
-Or don’t.